 If you’re on a city break, or during the cooler months when you’re reluctant to let the outside air in too much, consider scented sprays to freshen up the atmosphere – natural scents like Citronella will keep bugs at bay.

-Or why not buy some cut flowers to give your camper a fresh scent of spring?
+Or why not buy some cut flowers or plants to give your camper a fresh scent of spring?